1 + 2 + 3 + 4 + ⋯: In popular media

 In The New York Times coverage of the Numberphile video, mathematician Edward Frenkel commented: "This calculation is one of the best-kept secrets in math.
 No one on the outside knows about it."

 Coverage of this topic in Smithsonian magazine describes the Numberphile video as misleading and notes that the interpretation of the sum as − 1/12 relies on a specialized meaning for the equals sign, from the techniques of analytic continuation, in which equals means is associated with.
+The Numberphile video was critiqued on similar grounds by German mathematician Burkard Polster on his Mathologer YouTube channel in 2018, his video receiving 2.7 million views by 2023.